 You will feel changes in movement and balance almost from the beginning.
 If you don’t feel improvements from a given exercise in one or two practice sessions, either you don’t particularly need that exercise, you need preparation from the other exercises, or you were doing it differently than as described in the instructions.
 It doesn’t matter; do the whole program, as given.
 Mentoring helps to speed your improvement.

-HOW and WHY I DEVELOPED THE PROGRAM, COMFORTING YOUR S-I JOINTS
+HOW THE PROGRAM, COMFORTING YOUR S-I JOINTS, WORKS

 - to remove forces that simultaneously twist and compress the sacrum or twist the ilium (side-hip bone) in relation to the sacrum.

-- to repattern coordination of muscular force for symmetry between right and left sides to cause the pelvis to become symmetrical — and so untwist the sacrum.
+- to repattern coordination of muscular and weight-bearing forces for symmetry between right and left sides to cause the pelvis — and the position of the sacrum — to become symmetrical and centered, right-to-left.

 |CLICK TO ENLARGE|